dmentipl/dotfiles/README.md

 ### Not managed by nix or home-manager

-The following are not *yet* managed by nix or home-manager.
+The following are not managed by nix or home-manager.

-- macOS defaults.
-See `base/os/mac.sh` for details.
-To set defaults, run the script as follows

-    ```bash
-    bash mac.sh
-    ```

 - VS Code extensions.
 Install with the following fish-shell snippet